roman-milk/roman-milk.github.io/naughty-girl.md

  'Like yea, uncle.
 I'm your happy little girl, uncle,' she giggled.

  In some ways it was disturbing.
 As an act it was good, but she believed it, which was bad.
 So, what to do with her now?
-Report_Story #1